-The district shal establish and administer a leave sharing plan in which eligible employees may donate excess leave for use by a staff member who is suffering from, or has a relative or household member suffering from, an extraordinary or severe illness, injury, impairment or physical or mental condition.
+The district will establish and administer a leave sharing plan in which eligible employees may donate excess leave for use by a staff member who is suffering from, or has a relative or household member suffering from, an extraordinary or severe illness, injury, impairment or physical or mental condition; who is a victim of domestic violence, sexual assault, or stalking; who is sick or temporally disabled because of pregnancy disability; who is on parental leave; or who has been called to service in the uniform services.

-Such a program is intended to extend leave benefits to a staff member who otherwise would have to take leave without pay or terminate his or her employment with the district.
+Such a program is intended to extend leave benefits to a staff member who otherwise would have to take leave without pay or terminate his or her employment.

-The superintendent is directed to establish procedures to donate leave for staff members who earn personal holiday leave, staff members who accrue annual leave and sick leave and staff members who accrue leave to be used for illnesses, injuries or emergencies.
-The superintendent is directed to administer the leave- sharing plan in a manner consistent with state law and applicable collective bargaining agreements.
+The superintendent is directed to develop a procedure for administering the leave- sharing program in a manner consistent with state law and applicable collective bargaining agreements.

-END OF POLICY

 Cross Reference:

-5021 Applicability of Personnel Policies
+5021 Conflicts Between Policy and Bargaining Agreements

 Legal References: